-Have students look through the trade books for pictures of ants and termites.
-Have them draw a picture of an ant and a picture of a termite in their journals.
-Then, based on what they have learned, have them write one sentence for each insect that tells something they have learned.
-Tell students that they should also write down any questions they may have about ants and/or termites.
+- Have students look through the trade books for pictures of ants and termites.
+Have them draw a picture of an ant and/or a picture of a termite in their journal.
+Then, have them write one or two sentences about ants and/or termites based on something they have learned from the read-aloud.
+Tell students that they should also write down any questions they may have about ants and/or termites on the back of the page. - Have students share their drawings, sentences, and questions with their partner or home-language peers.
+Encourage them to expand upon their vocabulary using richer and more complex language, including, if possible, any read-aloud vocabulary.

 Have students work in pairs or small groups to look through the book tub or other resources to search for answers to their questions.
 You may wish to extend this research beyond the classroom book tub to include online resources and/or library resources.